Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly with Jon McCammond): Introduction

 Another class of recurrent complexes arises from simply connected $B(6)$-small cancellation complexes (see Subsection~\ref{s:B6} for the definition and details).

 \begin{main} Let $X$ be a simply connected $B(6)$-small cancellation complex.
-Suppose that $G$ acts on $X$ properly and there is a bound on the order of its finite subgroups.
+Suppose that $G$ acts {\kol almost freely} on $X$.
 Then any finitely generated subgroup of $G$ is virtually cyclic, or virtually $\mathbb{Z}^2$, or contains a nonabelian free group. \end{main}

 Let us note that Wise \cite{Wise2004} associated to each simply connected $B(6)$ complex~$X$ a $\mathrm{CAT}(0)$ cube complex $C$.
-Furthermore, in \cite{SagWis2005} the Tits Alternative is shown for groups with a bound on the order of finite subgroups, acting properly on finite dimensional $\mathrm{CAT}(0)$ cube complexes.
+Furthermore, in \cite{SagWis2005} the Tits Alternative is shown for groups acting {\kol almost freely} on finite dimensional $\mathrm{CAT}(0)$ cube complexes.
 However, the complex $C$ associated to a simply connected $B(6)$ complex $X$ might not be finitely dimensional --- this happens e.g.\ when there is no bound on the size of the $2$-cells in $X$.
 Therefore, the results from \cite{SagWis2005} do not imply Theorem~\ref{main:B6}.

 The method of proving the Tits Alternative presented in this paper raises the following natural questions. \begin{question} Simplicial subdivisions of which $2$-dimensional combinatorial complexes can be metrised as recurrent complexes?
 Can it be done for $C(6)$-small cancellation complexes?
 What about Cayley complexes for standard presentations of $2$-dimensional Artin groups? \end{question}